Many people think using smokeless tobacco is safer than smoking. But even though there

 Smokeless tobacco can cause many mouth problems, such as:

 Cracking and bleeding lips and gums

 Loss of teeth and bone in the jaw

 Smokeless tobacco can also cause cancer.
 Cancer can happen in these areas:

 How to quit

-Ask your health care provider where you can get support in your effort to
+Talk with your healthcare provider.
+Ask him or her where you can get support in your effort to quit.

-Think about nicotine replacement products like nicotine gum or a patch.
+Ask about nicotine replacement.
+This includes products such as nicotine gum or a patch.

-Make a list of all the reasons you want to quit.
-Keep it with you and look at
+Make a list of the reasons you want to quit.
+Keep it with you and look at it often.

-Get involved in healthier activities like lifting weights, shooting baskets,
+Get involved in healthy activities.
+These may be things like lifting weights, shooting baskets, or swimming.